 Message From the President

-Should you have questions about the University’s internal control program, or should you want to schedule a training session or private consultation, please contact Kevin Wilcox our Campus Internal Control Officer or Jonathan St. Clair our Campus Internal Control Coordinator at 956-8120.
-Questions or observations may also be sent, anonymously if desired, to the internal control hotline at 437-4738.
+Should you have questions about the University’s internal control program or want to schedule an office-wide training session or private consultation, please contact Kevin Wilcox our Campus Internal Control Officer or Jonathan St. Clair our Campus Internal Control Coordinator at 956-8120.

-Thank you again for your participation and cooperation in this important and ongoing endeavor.
+Thank you again for joining me in participating and cooperating in this important and ongoing endeavor.